L1A1 Self-Loading Rifle: History

 The L1A1 and other inch-pattern derivatives trace their lineage back to the Allied Rifle Commission of the 1950s, whose intention was to introduce a single rifle and cartridge that would serve as standard issue for all NATO countries.
-They originally adopted the Rifle No. 9 Mk 1 chambered for a 7 mm intermediate cartridge.
-However, to meet this plan and strengthen ties with the United States, the UK soon dropped the No.9 rifle in favor of the Belgian FAL chambered for the proposed American 7.62×51mm cartridge.
-Based on Canada's experiments with the FAL that led to the C1A1, the UK and Australia adopted the L1A1 (or Self-Loading Rifle) as their new service rifle in 1954.
+They originally adopted the Rifle No. 9 Mk 1 chambered for a 7mm intermediate cartridge.
+To meet this plan and strengthen ties with the United States, the United Kingdom soon dropped the No.9 rifle in favor of the Belgian FAL chambered for the newly proposed American 7.62×51mm cartridge.
+Based on Canada's experiments with the FAL that led to the C1A1, the United Kingdom and Australia adopted the L1A1 (or Self-Loading Rifle) as their new service rifle in 1954.

 NATO standardized on the 7.62mm NATO cartridge in 1954, but did not adopt a standard rifle.
-Most adopted a native design chambered for 7.62mm NATO, with Germany eventually adopting the G3 and the US adopting the M14.
+Most adopted a native design chambered for 7.62mm NATO, with Germany eventually adopting the G3 and the United States adopting the M14.
 Even the C1A1 and L1A1 used inch measurements and were not interchangeable with the FAL's metric parts.
-France's participation was to adopt a natively-designed service rifle that used their national 7.5mm MAS cartridge.
+France's participation was to adopt a natively-designed service rifle that used their national 7.5mm MAS rifle cartridge.

-The British experimental version of the FAL (designated the X-1) initially used an 8-round "horseshoe charger" (a "U"-shaped clip that held the bullets) that was based on an experimental 10-round Belgian design.
+The British experimental version of the FAL (designated the X-1) initially used an 8-round "horseshoe charger" (a U-shaped clip that held the cartridges) that was based on an experimental 10-round Belgian design.
 The operator would open the bolt and place the charger into guide rails over the chamber.
 The rounds would then be slid down into the detachable box magazine through the bolt.
 The 8-round horseshoe charger was replaced in trials with a 5-round model due to problems with them becoming damaged when packed in pouches or bandoliers.
 The 5-round horseshoe charger had similar problems and was replaced with an conventional straight 5-round charger.

 The L1A1 subsequently served as the UK's first-line battle rifle up to the 1980s before being replaced by the 5.56mm L85A1.

 Combat service

 The L1A1 and variants have seen use in several conflicts, including as part of the Cold War.
-L1A1s have been used by the British Armed Forces in Malaysia, Northern Ireland, and in the Falklands War (in opposition to FN FAL-armed Argentine forces), the First Gulf War (where it was still on issue to some second line British Army units and RAF personnel not yet issued with the L85A1), by the State of Kuwait Army during the First Gulf War, by Australia and New Zealand in Vietnam, by the Indian Army in the 1965 and 1971 Indo-Pak wars and by various paramilitary and state police forces in counter insurgency operations up to the early 1990s, by Nigerian and Biafran forces during Nigerian Civil War and by Rhodesia in the Rhodesian Bush War.
+L1A1s have been used by the British Armed Forces in Malaysia, Northern Ireland, and in the Falklands War (in opposition to FN FAL-armed Argentine forces), the First Gulf War (where it was still on issue to some second line British Army units and RAF personnel not yet issued with the L85A1), and by the State of Kuwait Army during the First Gulf War.

+It was used by Australia and New Zealand in Vietnam, by the Indian Army in the 1965 and 1971 Indo-Pak wars and by various paramilitary and state police forces in counter insurgency operations up to the early 1990s, by Nigerian and Biafran forces during Nigerian Civil War and by Rhodesia in the Rhodesian Bush War.